rwngallego/healthcheck/docs/design.md

 In this case, the event bus plays a crucial role in the coordination of those components.

-### Worker Polls: Pools, Back pressure and Incremental back-off
+### Pollers: Pools, Back pressure and Linear back-off

 The workers will use a back-pressure strategy: there will be a pool of workers, and a queue of jobs to be processed (queue of services to check).
 The workers will pick up jobs when they are available to process them.
 It's not the application forcing a given worker to do a certain job.

-Internally, the workers will use an incremental back-off mechanism to retry the health checks incrementally and protect themselves from failed endpoints.
+Internally, the workers will use an incremental linear back-off mechanism to retry the health checks incrementally and protect themselves from failed endpoints.
 When a service cannot be pinged after a configurable Max timeout, it will transition the given service to a FAIL state.
+This can be further improved by using exponential backoff: https://docs.aws.amazon.com/general/latest/gr/api-retries.html

 For scalability, the workers can be scaled horizontally through a Hazelcast cluster by sharing their state.